usc-isi-i2/kgtk/docs/transform/unreify_rdf_statements.md

-The unreify_rdf_statements command simplifies data while copying a KGTK file from input to output, by removing extra nodes caused by RDF statement reification.
+The unreify-rdf-statements command simplifies data while copying a KGTK file from input to output, by removing extra nodes caused by RDF statement reification.